cygnyx/cygnyx.github.io/_posts/2018-01-19-gzip-iphone.md

 The call to `deflateInit2` configures the compression to be `gzip` compatiable.
 The loop resizes the output buffer as necessary.
 The terminating condition is a bit subtle and could be improved.
-The loop will exit if deflate has a problem or the output buffer has spare capacity The subtle aspect is if both conditions are false: is the compress complete when the input buffer is completely read but and error occured?
+The loop will exit if deflate has a problem or the output buffer has spare capacity.
+The subtle aspect is if both conditions are false: is the compress complete when the input buffer is completely read but and error occured?
 I carefully copy out elements of the `strm` structure before calling `deflateEnd`.